quacksouls/lyf/doc/function.md

 Here, the `main()` function is created via the declaration notation.
 You declare `main()` to be a function by using the keyword [`function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) in front of the name.
 For now, ignore the keywords `export` and `async`.
-Instead, use the template below to define your own custom functions:
+Use the template below to define your own custom functions:

 ```js
 /**